junxit/us-congress-bills-114/derived/amendments.md

 ### 50 U.S.C. § 3383

-> by striking “National Counterintelligence Executive” each place it appears and inserting “Director of the National Counterintelligence and Security Center”; and
+> by striking “National Counterintelligence Executive” each place it appears and inserting “Director of the National Counterintelligence and Security Center”;

 | | |
 |---|---|